 Tuble 2.
-TIKA Screening HRA Screening - Key Tasks Task 1: Identification of Natura 2000 sites & Sea and within a close proximity to the borough.
-Information was obtained for each European site on publicly available information and previous L consultations with Natural England.
-This include information relating to the sites' description, quo features; conservation objectives, conditions and vulnerabilities/ area of concern.
-Task 2: Strategy review, policy screening and identification of likely impacts. identification of likely impacts identification of fixely impacts.
+The selecting HRA Screening - Key Tasks Task 1: Identification of Natura 2000 sites & characterisation Identification of European sites both within Southend-on-Sea and in close proximity to the borough.
+Information was obtained for each European site, based on publicly available information and previous LDF consultations with Natural England.
+This included information relating to the sites' description, qualifying features; conservation objectives, conditions and vulnerabilities/ area of concern.
+Task 2: Policy screening and identification of likely impacts Screening of the suggested policy approaches and the identification of likely impacts.
 Task 3: Consideration of other plans and programmes In accordance with the Habitat Regulations there is a need to consider the potential for likely significant effects of the Plan 'in combination' with other projects and plans.
 This includes considering plans and projects of neighbouring local authorities to determine if there is a cumulative impact on these European Sites.
-Task 4: Screening Assessment Summary of screening /\sscss!!!E!!!
+Task 4: Screening Assessment Summary of screening